 When the Art Students League of New York presented a workshop titled Musculoskeletal Gross Anatomy for the Figurative Artist, students had the unprecedented opportunity to study from real human cadavers and prosections from the Cornell College of Medicine’s anatomy lab and develop detailed anatomical knowledge for figure drawing.

 This course presented the study of anatomy as a convergence between anatomical and structural drawing.
 Students worked toward achieving greater biological clarity in their drawing studies while experiencing a new appreciation for human construction.

 The workshop was taught by the Art Students League’s Dan Thompson, who was awarded the Grand Prize for Best of Show in the American Society of Portrait Artist’s International Portrait Competition at the Metropolitan Museum of Art in New York for his figurative drawing work.
-Thompson is also on the faculty for the Figurative Art Convention (FACE) (the next FACE is October 29-November 1, 2020 in Baltimore, MD).
+Thompson has also on the faculty for the Figurative Art Convention (FACE) (the next FACE is October 29-November 1, 2020 in Baltimore, MD).

 Figure Drawing Q&A